maryliusemail/MTS_Transit_Visualization/README.md

 ---

-## Why the Bus Feels Late: Simulating and Visualizing Bus Transit Patterns
+## Why the Bus Feels Late: Simulating Bus Transit Patterns

 **Description**:
 Simulate and visualize how passenger wait times vary throughout the day to better understand the Waiting Time Paradox: